NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/react/python-assessment-tool/README.md

 ## Requirements

 Besides React, Flask and the latter's accompanying packages, to properly use this tool, the following packages must be installed with [pip](https://pypi.org/project/pip/) and [npm](https://www.npmjs.com/package/json-server).
+A **virtual environment** (_venv_) must be created and set up to run this program.

 - `json-server`: Installed with [npm](https://www.npmjs.com/package/json-server).
 This package is used to set up a JSON server for the JSON database, `db.json`.
 - `flask-cors`: Installed with [pip](https://pypi.org/project/flask-cors/).
 This package is a Flask extension for handling Cross Origin Resource Sharing (CORS).